Thursday, May 27, 2010

 We saw two fabulous Broadway shows: Mary Poppins and The Adams Family.
 Both were incredible.

 New York stinks.
 Like it actually smells really really really bad.
 And it is packed with a million people.
 Times Square is for sure the worst.
 That place is quite horrible.
 Luckily it is also packed with Broadway shows and shopping which helped redeem its crappiness.
+The Met was incredible.
+Our favorite part was finding the cafe.

 Have you ever seen those people that refuse to smile in pictures?
 They are standing in front of something {Met, Eiffel Tower, Colosseum, etc...} incredible and this is what you get: We love to see those kind of people.

+We love to see those kind of people.
 We however, like to smile in our photos.

+We however, like to smile in our photos.
 A very glam shot of Andrea.

 This is as close as we got to the Statue of Liberty.
 And I am A-Ok with that.
 Do you see those choppy waves?
 No thank you.
 My sea sickness and Andrea's pregnantness was a very convenient excuse for staying on the mainland...shopping however, was the real motive.